sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 ```
 ssh -X btw000@frontend1.apocrita.hpc.qmul.ac.uk
 ```
-3. Enter your password when prompted (It will not appear as you type, this is by design, your keystrokes are being registered)
+3. Enter your password when prompted (It will not appear as you type, this is by design, your keystrokes are being registered.)

 To avoid having to type your password each time you log in You can also set up SSH keys that will be used when you log in from your computer instead of a password.
-There are instructions on how to set up SSH keys in the [advanced section](2_0_advanced.md)
+There are instructions on how to set up SSH keys in the [advanced section](2_0_advanced.md).

 ### Logging in from Windows